 Virginia launches new dashboards to track maternal deaths, improve pregnancy outcomes

-“More moms are alive today because of the unprecedented work of the Department of Health, the Virginia Department of Medical Assistance Services, providers and community partners,” Youngkin said in a statement.
+“More moms are alive today because of the unprecedented work of the Virginia Department of Health, the Virginia Department of Medical Assistance Services, health care providers and community partners,” Youngkin said in a statement.

 “Today’s launch is another key step to provide the data needed for this all-hands-on-deck mission.
 We are making significant strides, but we will not stop working until every baby in Virginia is born to a healthy mom.”